ericyd/loop-supreme/roadmap.md

 ```

 - [ ] clean up TODOs
-- [ ] show alert to user if latency cannot be detected, either due to their environment or their chosen input.
-This will result in a terrible experience.
+- [x] show alert to user if latency cannot be detected due to their environment
-      (Consider adding a "custom latency" input option???)
+- [ ] show alert if track latency cannot be detected, or if it seems wildly out of the norm (~100ms +/ 20ms ???).
+Consider adding a "custom latency" input option???
+- [x] remove useInterval hook (not used)